Essential Baking Equipment and Their Uses

 Homework for this Lesson:

-In addition to making sure you have all of the essential baking equipment before the next course launches, I’d love to hear your answer to this question: What is your favorite baking tool?
+As always, the homework is optional but is a good way to practice.
+In addition to making sure you have all of the essential baking equipment before the next course launches, start thinking about: What is your favorite baking tool?
 Is it a favorite pan, favorite whisk, or maybe a favorite cookbook?
 I’d love to know what your “Can’t live without” baking tool is!

 My absolute favorite baking tool is my half sheet pans!
 I once owned an online cookie company and I bought those pans when I first launched.
 I baked literally thousands of cookies on those pans and every time I use them it reminds me of where I started from!
-So, tell me what your favorite baking tool is!
+What is your favorite item?